 It doesn’t matter if they are Asiatic or Oriental; lilies bring serenity and beauty to any landscape.
 Most bulb flowers undergo a process called naturalization over time.
 This is when the plant produces more bulbs which grow and mature under the soil.
 The original bulbs will slowly fizzle out and either stop producing blooms or grow smaller flowers.

 As the newly formed bulbs get older, they will become the center of the action.
 These need to be lifted and transplanted to make new stands of vigorous blooms.
 In most zones, you can lift the bulbs and separate them, then instantly plant them to overwinter in the ground.
 This is recommended, as the bulbs never go completely dormant and it’s not easy to keep them “fresh” all winter long.
 Only gardeners in the coldest climes will need to store their bulbs indoors and “fool” them with a chilling period before planting outdoors in spring.

 When to Move Lilies

 Lilies produce from bulbs and need to be divided and transplanted in the fall for the best results.
 Experts say late September or early October is when to move lilies.
 Immediately start transplanting lily bulbs once they have been lifted.

 The best time to transplant lilies will depend on your zone.
 Some plants will last later into the season and should be allowed to remain with foliage intact until the last possible date before frost.
 This way the plant can gather energy to store in the bulb for massive blooms.

 A few weeks before your local date of your first frost, you should have division of lilies on your list of fall chores.
-This doesn’t have to be done every year, but you should undertake the task every 2 to 3 years for the best lily stands.
+This doesn’t have to be done every year, but you should undertake the task every two to three years for the best lily stands.
 If you are in doubt as to the best time to transplant lilies, dig them up when the foliage starts to yellow and proceed to separate and replant them.